odota/core/_posts/learnings.md

   * With Docker you can just kill your container/VM and start a brand new one with the latest image.
 * Cloud vs Dedicated
   * Pros of cloud:
     * It's easier to dynamically scale.
+      * More CPU?
 Spin up new instances in a matter of seconds.
+      * Need more storage?
+GCE lets you size whatever disk you want, and even make it bigger on-the-fly.
+You can have up to 64TB on a disk, which is way more than most people need.
     * Easy resets.
 Need to start from scratch?
 Just delete the instance and start over.
     * Great tools/services.
 Using the cloud means you get access to an integrated suite of services.
 This includes monitoring/logging/deployment/routing tools.
     * Preemptible instances from Google are great for parsing.
 They're much cheaper for CPU-bound tasks that can be interrupted.